kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 So reflecting back, I came up with this list to help me evaluate future ideas.

+{% include midpost-subscribe.html %}

 ## How I'd evaluate my future startup ideas

 ### 1. Is my idea part of a global trend?

 It is much better to ride with the wave than to go against it.
-Look at [how Zapier plays right in the global trend of using APIs](https://saasmarketer.io/saas-partnership-strategy/) to enhance user experience.
+Look at [how Zapier plays right in the global trend of using APIs](https://saasmarketer.io/saas-partnership-strategy/){:target="_blank"} to enhance user experience.

 ### 2. Is the product easy to use?
 Can users self-onboard?